jselfridge/Libraries/MatLib/README.md

-MatLib
+matLib
 ======

 This directory is C code for a static library that delivers linear algebra functionality.
 The functions are grouped in the following
 categories:

-      MatManip    - Matrix input, output and general manipulations MatComplex  - Similar to MatManip, but for complex matrices MatVec      - Operations appplied to vectors
+      matManip    - Matrix input, output and general manipulations matComplex  - Similar to MatManip, but for complex matrices matVec      - Operations appplied to vectors
-      MatArith    - Arithmetic and matrix math functions MatRoot     - Method to find complex roots of a polynomial
+      matArith    - Arithmetic and matrix math functions matRoot     - Method to find complex roots of a polynomial

 The primary intention is to keep this as a static library which can be referenced throughout multiple projects.
 The command: